TULiberalArts/Neuroscience/pages/undergradaute.md

 ## Minor in Neuroscience Research

-The [Minor in Neuroscience Research](http://bulletin.temple.edu/undergraduate/liberal-arts/neuroscience-systems-behavior-plasticity/minor-neuroscience-research/)expands opportunities for Temple students to get research experience and to become more competitive in their applications to graduate and professional schools.
+The [Minor in Neuroscience Research](http://bulletin.temple.edu/undergraduate/liberal-arts/neuroscience-systems-behavior-plasticity/minor-neuroscience-research/) expands opportunities for Temple students to get research experience and to become more competitive in their applications to graduate and professional schools.
 The required courses in the Neuroscience Research Minor focus on basic neuroscience, cellular and molecular neuroscience, and neuroscientific techniques.
 Because of some overlap in coursework, the students must choose to minor in either the Neuroscience Research or the Cognitive Neuroscience minor.

 ## 4+1 Neuroscience 5-Year Master’s Program